 - 1 cup chicken broth (Use 1/2 halal maggi bouillon cube and add it to 1 cup of water)

 - 3 Tablespoons heavy cream

 - optional: lime wedges and more cilantro for garnish, steamed asparagus for serving

 - If the chicken breasts are uneven in thickness, pound them down so they’re all even.
 This way all the breasts will cook through simultaneously.
 Sprinkle each with salt and pepper.

-- In a small saucepan add a Maggi bouillon cube and 1 cup of water to make one cup of chicken broth
+- In a small saucepan add half a Maggi bouillon cube and 1 cup of water to make one cup of chicken broth

 - Add 1 tbsp lime juice, 1/4 cup of diced onion, 1 tbsp cilantro, and 1/2 tsp red pepper flakes to the broth and let it simmer until the bouillon cube dissolves then turn off heat.

 - In a large ovenproof skillet, heat 1 tbsp of olive oil over medium-high heat.
 Add the chicken and cook for 3-4 minutes, turning once.
 You want the chicken nice and browned on the outside.
 (It doesn’t have to be cooked all the way through yet.)
 Set chicken on a plate and cover tightly with foil.
 Note: If you’re using a whole chicken breast cook for 6-7 minutes.

 - Remove skillet from heat and add broth mixture.

 - Return to heat.
 Cook and stir to scrape up the browned bits from the bottom of the skillet.
 Bring to a boil.
 Allow to boil gently, uncovered, for 10 minutes or until the liquid is reduced to around 1/4 cup.
 (During this time you can make the Knorr taco rice which only takes 7 minutes)